Tung40194/the-graph/README.md

 The Graph
 1) init subgraph
     graph init --product hosted-service --from-contract <Address>
+        Input example:
-        + subgraph name: canfoundation/can
+            + subgraph name: canfoundation/can (created via The Graph hosted service first)
             + folder: can

 Openzeppelin-subgraph Generator
 2) Modify subgbraph-config.json with your contract address and modules it supports